BurcinSayin/ButterflyValley/Secret/Act1/Timeline_Major_Changes.md

 ## Timeline Major Events

 1. Absalom: Is founded by Eternal Vanguard and is called "Vanguard City".
 Known as the City at the Center of the World.
-   - The Starstone is raised by Eternal Vanguard.
-Requred ritual preperations started -1000 BV marking the start of "The Time of Troubles"
+   - Preperations for a ritual to kill all gods started at -1000 BV marking the start of "The Time of Troubles"
+   - As a result of the ritual many gods are slain, The Starstone and Islant of Unity is raised is raise above sea level.
+This marks the end of "Time of Troubles" and foundation of "The Vanguard City" ( 1 AV )
-   - The Starstone's power is used by Eternal Vanguard.
+   - The Starstone's power is still used by Eternal Vanguard.
-   - the Starstone Cathedral is called "" now
+   - the Starstone Cathedral is called "Cahedral of Selfless Sacrifice" now
 2. Alkenstar,Geb and Nex:
    - Alkenstar is a Eternal Vanguard outpost
    - Nex exist as a region overseen by Eternal Vanguard partially independent in internal affairs.